Dancis-S/Final-Year-Project-958769/README.md

 #### What are the project milestones

--
+- Read up on literature regarding my problem and fitness applications.
--
+- Gather user requirements.
--
+- Produce Requirement Specification Document.
--
+- Produce Design Document.
+- Code and test application while working on write up.
--
+- Complete final write up.

-## Plan
+### Plan

-- 20th Dec have most of literature review figured out
+- 20th Dec have most of literature review complete
 - 30th Dec Have the requirements
 - 5th Jan Have diagrams and everything figured out
 - 20th Jan Have a working prototype!

+#### What development model and methodology will I use

+- I will be using the Agile Development model, because it will allow me to to break the product development into smell inceremental buils that can be provided in iterations.

+- The Agile methodology that I will use will be extreme programming, because it works well for individual work through the approach of start off with simplicity and building up from it.
+It also will allow for changes in requirements and system functionality which could evolve during the development process.